UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 )
 ```

-The components are oriented according to *long tail* even withouth verifying correlations, once we select the top 10 genes of each component we can generat scores.
+The components are oriented according to *long tail* even without verifying correlations, once we select the top 10 genes of each component we can generate scores.

 ```r
 GSE64385_ica_markers_10 <- generate_markers(GSE64385_ica, 10)